taylorhawks/sets-python/README.md

 #### What Sets "Sets" Apart?

 What can make sets very useful is that all elements are unique, and they can have a much better computational performance when running certain functions when compared to lists.
+For example, `python i in set` performs much faster than `python i in list`.
+These code snippets will return either `True` or `False`, and it is useful to use this code iteratively (in a loop), so time can matter.

 However, the inherent lack of order in sets makes them difficult to index.
 Forutnately, it's easy to change back and forth between lists and sets using `list()` and `set()`.